 Palliative Care and Care for the Elderly are developing within the distinctive structures of South Indian society and family life.
-This tour takes you to two very different states to give you a top to bottom view of Palliative Care and Care of the Elderly, with some fascinating professional visits ranging from prestigious large hospitals, to Ayurvedic hospitals and pharmacies, to hospices and village community projects in rural India.
-Travel from gentle, eclectic Kerala into the ancient and cultural land of Tamil Nadu and learn first hand about this richly rewarding part of India.
+This tour takes you to two very different states to give you a top to bottom view of palliative care and care of the elderly, with some fascinating professional visits ranging from prestigious large hospitals, to Ayurvedic hospitals and pharmacies, to hospices and village community projects in rural India.

 From the Chinese fishing nets in Cochin to the shore temples of Mahabalipuram, travel through the southern states of Tamil Nadu and Kerala.
 Experience ancient Tamil history, the beautiful Coromandel coast and gentle, eclectic Kerala.
 Between the wide ranging professional visits there is ample time to enjoy the cultural treasures and stunning natural beauty of South India.

 ‘This trip has been wonderful.
 Incredibly well organised.
 A great balance of highly educational clinical visits and sightseeing to really explore the Indian culture.
 David Oliviere as tour leader was fantastic.
 A kind, wise, highly regarded professional.
 A joy to have been on this tour.’
 Jenny Wright, Palliative Care in Northern India, February 2023

 3 nights Cochin – 1 night Alleppey – 3 nights Trivandrum – 2 nights Madurai – 2 nights Pondicherry - 2 nights Mahabalipuram